Alex Pakozdi

 Alejandro Pakozdi is a Chilean former professional tennis player.

 Pakozdi, a native of Santiago, has a brother Mario who also played tennis and became President of the Chilean Tennis Federation.
 Their father, Hungarian-born footballer László Pákozdi, was manager of the Chile national football team in 1957.
-During the 1970s, Pakozdi played collegiate tennis in the United States for Tulsa University and then Doane University.
+During the 1970s, Pakozdi played collegiate tennis in the United States for University of Tulsa and then Doane University.
 He participated at the 1974 French Open and was later a tennis pro in Puerto Rico.